chinchalinchin/cloudformation-templates/README.md

 ./scripts/gateway-stack --environment <Dev | Prod | Test>
 ```

-# TODO

- can probably provision secrets directly in RDS template with a !Ref pointing the Endpoint.Address return value of the Postgres instance and the username/password passed into the script.

 # Notes

 1. When creating users through a **CloudFormation** template, you must explicitly tell **CloudFormation** that it's okay to create new users with new permissions.
 See [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_CreateStack.html).
 Essentially, when you are creating a stack that involves creating new users, you have to pass in the following flag,